 Indoor trainers are no longer just the saviour for cyclists wanting to carry some form through the winter months, they now provide a fun and interactive environment that’s capable of giving a social fix, too.
 Available in a range of categories with a number of resistance methods on offer, there are indoor trainers to suit every cyclist, from the entry-level through to the more advanced, metric focussed cyclist.

-Our pick is the Elite Direto direct-drive trainer.
+Our pick is the Elite Drivo II direct-drive trainer.
 This interactive smart trainer boasts impressive power accuracy, a host of connectivity features housed in a sleek aesthetic that’s easily stored when not in use.
-For more information on indoor trainers and how to choose the right one to suit your needs, check out our ultimate guide for all you need to know.
+For more information check out our in-depth review for all you need to know.

 Freshen up your motivation and cycling wardrobe with a winter specific jacket or jersey.
 Winter kits will have an emphasis on water-resistance, windproofing and work best when used in their optimal temperature range, which typically varies between 0 and 15 degrees celsius.